 - The common-law spouse (in a marriage-like relationship for at least two years prior to the death, including same-sex); or

 - The child of the will-maker, including adopted children but not step-children.

-Challenge the Will based on improper execution: there are a number of technical requirements that must be met to make a Will valid.
-If one of these conditions are not met, the Will may be challenged on this ground.
+Challenge the Will based on improper execution: There are a number of technical requirements that must be met to make a Will valid.
+If one of these conditions is not met, the Will may be challenged on this ground.
 For example, claims can be brought if the Will is not signed or witnessed.
-Conversely, the Court may choose to uphold the Will, despite the deficiencies, if it determines that it accurately reflects the wishes of the will-maker.
+Conversely, the Court may choose to uphold the Will, despite the deficiencies, if the Court determines that it accurately reflects the wishes of the Will-maker. helpforme.ca 9

-Challenge the Will based on a constructive trust: if you have provided unpaid work for the will-maker and were promised compensation, you may have a claim for the assets in the will, even if you have not been specifically provided for.
+Challenge the Will based on a constructive trust: If you have provided unpaid work for the Will-maker and were promised compensation, you may have a claim for the assets in the Will, even if you have not been specifically provided for in the Will itself.
 This is called a constructive trust or unjust enrichment.